demo04 of Im2mesh package

 Generate mesh

-Then, we can use function poly2mesh to generate mesh.
-Function poly2mesh is using MESH2D as mesh generator.
+We can use function bounds2mesh to generate mesh.
+Function bounds2mesh is using MESH2D as mesh generator.

 Refine triangulation...